FrancescoRisso/PolitoMaterialDownload/SETTINGS.md

 -   All the special characters must be escaped by a `\`.
 For instance, in order to have the characters `\`, `'` and `"` you should write respectively `\\`, `\'` and `\"`.
 This applies to any string in any configuration file.

--   In order to navigate folders, you must use the character chosen by your operating system.
-This means that you must use `/` in Linux and macOS, but `\` in Windows (remember to escape it!).
+-   In order to navigate folders, you can either use `\\` or `/`(`\\/` or `\\\\` in regex): the program will automatically check on which operating system it is running, and will use the correct separator for it.
+Currently supported operating systems are Windows, Linux and macOS: if you wish to use this program on another operating system, please contact me via bug report, I will ask you the necessary questions to support your operating system.

 Here there is a void template: